The directed landscape: Joint limits of last passage paths

 For any $u \in \R^4_\uparrow$, and any sequence of last passage paths $\pi_{u, n}$ from $(x, t)_n$ to $(y, s)_n$ in $\scrL_n$, we have that

 \end{theorem}

-There is a small subtlety with the measurability of $A \cap C_u$ in the above theorem, since $C_u$ is not obviously a measurable event.
+In Theorem \ref{T:blppgeod}, $A$ is the event where $\scrL$ is a proper landscape.
+This guarantees that we can apply Theorem \ref{T:geod-cvg} on $A \cap C_u$.
+Note that the set $C_u$ is not obviously a Borel measurable event in itself.
 However, when $\scrL$ is a proper landscape, uniqueness of the directed geodesic from $(x, t)$ to $(y, s)$ is equivalent to the statement that each of the continuous functions

 have a unique maximum, for $r \in (t, s) \cap \Q$.
-This is measurable since it only involves checking countably many conditions.
+Therefore $C_u \cap A$ is Borel measurable since on the event $A$, uniqueness of geodesics can be checked with only countably many conditions.